BIGJRA/emerald-unit-analysis/writeups/seviper.md

 # Pokemon Emerald Unit Feel Analysis: Seviper line

 Seviper is first obtained at Route 114 at Lv.
 15 - 17, but is not available in Ruby.
-Its ability is Shed Skin.
+It is a single stage Poison type with ability Shed Skin.

 ### Base Stats